MCG-NJU/SteadyDancer/README.md

 ## 📣 Updates

+- **2025-11-27**: 🔥 Supported Multi-GPU inference with FSDP + xDiT USP in the inference code.
 - **2025-11-24**: 🔥 Released the X-Dance Benchmark on [huggingface](https://huggingface.co/datasets/MCG-NJU/X-Dance).
 - **2025-11-24**: 🔥 Released the inference code and [weights](https://huggingface.co/MCG-NJU/SteadyDancer-14B) of SteadyDancer.
 - **2025-11-24**: 🔥 Our paper is in public on [arxiv](https://arxiv.org/abs/2511.19320).